Join participants from across the world on a new free online course for teachers!

 Throughout the course, a range of interviews with teachers working in Jordan, Palestine and Lebanon are embedded and participants are encouraged to reflect on their own teaching and learning experiences.

-The course is moderated by Marie Delaney and Tony Capstick who conducted the Language for Resilience research in 2015-2016 and have an in depth understanding of linguistics, trauma and classroom dynamics.
+The course is moderated by experts in the field of Language for Resilience who have an in depth understanding of linguistics, trauma and classroom dynamics.